What I Like

 interior decoration — or browse through odd topics like "two kinds of people" and "quick thinking" and "excuse me?"

 Does anyone NOT love YouTube?
-If you haven’t seen the video above, well, take a look.
-A couple of my favorite videos:
+A few of my favorite videos:

 From my own rosebushes, these beauties were grown in what’s known as the high desert — not ideal for roses, but I discovered that once established, certain rosebushes are drought-resistant and will grow for years without watering.
 I’m never happier than when working in the dirt and removing thorns from my hands.